-2.2.1.3 Inspection Asbestos Pile Parcel
+2.2.1.3 Inspection of the Asbestos Pile Parcel

-The Asbestos Pile parcel is covered with geotextile material, 2 feet of clean material, and approximately 6 inches of topsoil to support a vegetative cover.
+The Asbestos Pile parcel is covered with geotextile material, 2 feet of clean material, and approximately 6 inches of topsoil to support a native meadow vegetative cover.
 Quarterly inspections will involve observing whether the cap and vegetation are intact and preventing ACM exposure.
-The side slopes of the Asbestos Pile parcel should be evaluated for any signs of erosion.
+The side slopes of the Asbestos Pile parcel will be evaluated for any signs of erosion.
 As shown in Figure 2-1, trees are not allowed on the slopes of the Asbestos Pile.
-Any volunteer trees (trees that grow on their own/not planted by hand) will be maintained in accordance with Section 2.3.3.
+Any volunteer trees (trees that grow on their own/not planted by hand) will be removed in accordance with Section 2.3.3.
 Construction of any structures that could undermine the slope stability of the Asbestos Pile parcel are not allowed.
-If ACM or debris is observed, affected areas will be identified for repair and maintained as described in Section 2.3.
+If any breaches, animal burrows, ACM, toppled trees, invasive plants, or debris are observed, affected areas will be identified for repair and maintained as described in Section 2.3.
 Any observed areas negatively impacting or with the potential to negatively impact the Selected Remedy will be photographed and attached to the inspection checklist provided in Appendix D.